wp-plugins/jonradio-multiple-themes/readme.txt

 Allows the Administrator to specify which Theme will be used on specific Pages, Posts, other non-Admin pages (such as Category or Archive pages) or Site Home.
 Also allows a Theme to be specified for All Pages or All Posts.
 In turn, even when a Theme is specified for All Pages or All Posts, a different Theme can still be specified for specific Pages or Posts.

-**Changing Theme Options (Widgets, Sidebars, Menus, Background, Header, etc.)?**:  See the FAQ (Frequently-Asked Questions) tab for important information on changing Options on Themes other than the Current Theme.

 Think what you could do if you could easily use more than one Theme on your WordPress web site or blog:

 * Divide your site into Sections, each with its own unique look